 Many thanks to Pam and the staff at Scotch Plains Public Library for bringing Next Chapter Book Club to the community.
 This program is well worth exploring as an option that can bring inclusive services and opportunities to all members of your community, and build a love of reading, too.
-For more information, you can visit the website at www.nextchapterbookclub.org and join us for a September 27 webinar with NCBC, Pam Brooks, and Maggie Allbee from Henrico County Public Library.
+For more information, you can visit the website at www.nextchapterbookclub.org and view the recording from the September 27 webinar with NCBC, Pam Brooks, and Maggie Allbee from Henrico County Public Library.
 Happy reading for all!

 All photos used with permission from Next Chapter Book Club.